inchworks/picinch/docs/index.md

 ## Limitations
 The following may be addressed in future updates:
+- Although support for video upload can be enabled, there is no limit on video size.
+There is also no support to convert videos to web formats (such as .mov to .mp4).
+- Support for competitions and judging is a work in progress.
+- HEIC format images are not supported.

+The following are unlikely to change:
 - Photos can be viewed individually without logging in, if their names can be guessed.
 - There is no password change or reset facility.
 However a user’s status can be reset to allow a new password to be specified on sign-up.
 Slideshows and images are preserved.
 - No option to restrict highlight visibility to signed-up users.
 - No option for public viewing of all highlights and public slideshows for a user, only the most recent ones shown on the home page.
 - There is no facility to comment on images or to rate them.
 - There is no bulk submission of images.

-- HEIC format images are not supported.
+## v0.10.0 change
+A changes breaks compatibility with previous versions: `site.partial.tmpl` replaces `site.tmpl`.